Photo by Ralph Kunadt

 glamorous domestic routes, including, the Whitehorse-Mayo-Dawson run.

-In 1960 the airplane was sold to Connely Dawson Airways of Dawson
+In 1960 the airplane was sold to Connely Dawson Airways

 City.
 For the next six years she worked as a bush plane, operating on